-- Work with the command line tools needed to use the language of instruction - Understand the fundamental concepts of operating systems. - Understand the role that interrupts play in a modern operating system. including context switching, kernel-mode privilege and system calls. - Understand the concepts of process and thread as implemented in modern operating systems by demonstrating their use. - Understand process scheduling in a multi-programming environment and implement a process scheduling algorithm. - Demonstrate the use of OS primitive such as semaphores for process synchronization. - Understand memory management techniques, including virtual memory in the modern operating systems. - Demonstrate the potential run-time problems that arise from the concurrent operation of separate tasks. - Understand file system structure and implement a file system such as FAT. - Work effectively in teams
+- Complete a project in a language appropriate for operating system development, such as C - Work with the command line tools needed to use the language of instruction - Understand the fundamental concepts of operating systems. - Understand the role that interrupts play in a modern operating system. including context switching, kernel-mode privilege and system calls. - Understand the concepts of process and thread as implemented in modern operating systems by demonstrating their use. - Understand process scheduling in a multi-programming environment and implement a process scheduling algorithm. - Demonstrate the use of OS primitives such as semaphores for process synchronization. - Understand memory management techniques, including virtual memory in the modern operating systems. - Demonstrate the potential run-time problems that arise from the concurrent operation of separate tasks. - Understand file system structure and implement a file system such as FAT. - Work effectively in teams - Understand ethical issues in operating system development, such as user privacy, data collection, use of AI, open-source design, and security - Complete at least one large programming project that demonstrates understanding of one or more of these outcomes

-390 (Software Engineering)
+COMP 390 (Software Engineering)